 Q: I am representing myself in family court.
 Is there any information online about how to do that?

-A: The Vermont judiciary has placed answers to commonly asked family court questions online here.
+A: The Vermont judiciary has provided answers to commonly asked family court questions online here.
 It has also launched a website that can help you fill out common family court forms, like those used to start a divorce, and those used in parentage disputes.

 Voting and Elected Officials